aviatesk/aviatesk.github.io/posts/introduction-to-static-analysis/chapter2/index.md

 ## 2.3.5 Verification of the Property of Interest

-The analysis discussed so far actually computes as intermediate results over-approximations for all the interesting states of the input program.
+The analysis discussed so far actually computes as intermediate results over-approximations for all the interesting states of the input program, and thus we can just monitor them and use it for the verification of the property of interest.

 # 2.4 A Computable Abstract Semantics: Transitional Style